KristiGourlay/DocLaw/README.md

 # The Data

 This repository explores legal cases made available by The Caselaw Access Project ('CAP').
-CAP expands public access the legal cases in the United States; digitized from the Harvard Law Library collections.
+CAP expands public access to legal cases in the United States; digitized from the Harvard Law Library collections.
 The collection includes all official book-published case law.
 For the purpose of this repository, I decided to focus on Illinois, to create a model that could then be used on other states.

 # Legal Citations and Graph Theory